Socioeconomic mobility in the United States: Causes and issues

+A 2022 study suggested that factors that contribute to low levels of intergenerational mobility in the United States include a disparity in returns to human capital, low levels of public investment in the human capital of low-income children, high levels of socioeconomic residential segregation, and low levels of progressiveness in the tax-and-transfer system.

 Education

 Multiple reports have found that education promotes economic mobility.
 The report “Pursuing the American Dream: Economic Mobility Across Generations” found that a four-year college degree promotes upward mobility from the bottom and prevents downward mobility from the middle and top.
 For instance, having a four-year college degree makes someone born into the bottom quintile of income three times more likely to climb all the way to the top as an adult.

 Wages and earnings correlate with education.
 A 2009 survey of young adults who worked full-time throughout a full year found the median income of whose without a high school diploma ($21,000) was below the poverty level for a family of four ($22,050) and less than half of what whose with a bachelor's degree earned ($45,000).

 The difference has worsened since 1979 when the average college graduate made 38% more than the average high school graduate.
-By 2011 college graduates averaged made 75% more income.
+By 2011 college graduates averaged 75% higher incomes.
 "Mobility" to the "class" of college graduates has declined.
 Those born with parents who graduated from college have far better odds of graduating from college than those born to high school graduates.